BaileyMuir/pp4-fitnessjourney/README.md

 - Heroku allowed me to host my website.
 - grammerly for spelling and grammer.
 - bootstrap was used to make styling more simple
+- lucidchart to make flow diagram
+- github projects to hold the issues created.

 # testing
 all the testing was done manualy